 Here's what you need to know.

-If you're interested in writing for the Toast blog, please take some time to review this entire page.
+If you're interested in writing for Toast, please take some time to review this entire page.
 It should answer any question you have about what kind of content we're looking for and how the submission process works.

 The Writing Guidelines